Guarulhos Sao Paulo, Brazil Travel Guide

 Direct your spending to small, independent businesses.
 Your choices have a straight influence on local livelihoods and prosperity.

-Inform yourself about ethical tourism practices to ensure a positive impact on your hosts and the destination.
+Inform yourself about ethical tourism practices to ensure a positive impact on your host family and the destination.

 Choose lodging options that prioritize environmental responsibility and sustainability.